lukajml/b2br/README.md

 - Crontab is short for Cron table, the config file for Cron.
 - Cron job is a task or command scheduled to run at regular intervals as defined in the crontab.

+#### Libpam-pwquality
+Libpwquality's purpose is to provide common functions for password quality checking and also scoring them based on their apparent randomness.

 ### Defense

 #### Logging in